The simplest and easiest way to open a URL in a new tab is by using the HTML anchor tag. You can use <a>

 <button id="clickMe">Click Me!</button>

-You want to make sure that when the user clicks on the above button, a URL is opened in a new tab.
+You want to ensure when the user clicks on the above button, a URL is opened in a new tab.
 Here is how you can do it in vanilla JavaScript:

 // add click event listener